qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 selected layer, speeding up digitizing of adjacent polygons.

-With avoid overlap enabled, if you already have one polygon, you can digitize a second one such that both intersect.
-QGIS will cut the second polygon to the boundary of the existing one.
+With avoid overlap enabled, if you already have one polygon, you can digitize a second one such that they intersect.
+QGIS will then cut the second polygon to the boundary of the existing one.
 The advantage is that you don't have to digitize all vertices of the common boundary.